babel-utils/babel-plugin-tester/README.md

 ###### fixtureOutputExt

 Use this to provide your own fixture output file extension.
-This is particularly useful if you are testing typescript input.
+This is particularly useful if you are testing TypeScript input.
 If omitted, the fixture's input file extension will be used instead.
 Defaults to `.js`.

 ###### only

 Use this to run only the specified fixture.
-Useful while developing to help focus on a single fixture.
+Useful while developing to help focus on a small number of fixtures.
 Can be used in multiple `options.json` files.

 ###### skip